maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

 1. Flexible Grids
 -----------------

 So the first component of Responsive Web Design is the "flexible, grid-based layout."
-What this means is a layout whose [grid][] dimensions change proportionately as a containing element, such as the screen size or viewport, changes.
-For example, if a pages major containing element width were 960 pixels relative to a typical desktop screen, maybe as the screen real estate decreased on a tablet it would make sense to decrease the width to 768 pixels.
-In other words, proportionally respond to the context in which the page is drawn.
+What this means is a layout whose [grid][] dimensions change proportionately as a containing element such as the screen size or viewport changes.
+For example, if a pages major containing element -- such as the pages body or containing div -- had a width set to 960 pixels relative to a typical desktop screen, as the screen real estate decreased when viewed on a tablet, it might make sense to decrease the width to 768 pixels.
+In other words, the major containing element should proportionally respond to the context in which the page is drawn.

-This can be accomplished through the use of relative measurements in declaring grid element dimensions, margins, and/or padding.
-Ethan Marcotte recommends using percentages as the relative measurement, and in his book gives the following formula to determine these percentages:
+It's a good idea and can be accomplished through the use of relative measurements in declaring grid element dimensions, margins, and/or padding.
+The relative measurement Ethan Marcotte recommends using are percentages.
+In his book to determine these percentages he gives the following formula:

 Target ÷ Context = Result

-...where target is the element in a layout you wish to apply the relevant measurement to, and context is the containing element in which the target responds to.
+...where target is the element in a layout you wish to apply the relevant measurement to, and context is the containing element the target responds to.
 For example, if the main container in your webpage, call it .container, has a width of 960 pixels, and within .container there are two equally sized containers called .left-side and .right-side:

     %body
       .container